Last Updated: Aug 24, 2021 Views: 1946

-Graduate students writing a dissertation may apply each year for one of ten Dissertation Writing Rooms for the full academic year.
-Registration is open before the start of each semester, when an email is sent out to graduate students.
+Graduate students writing a dissertation may apply for one of ten Dissertation Writing Rooms for the full academic year.
+Registration is open for a short time before the start of the fall semester, when an announcement is made.
 Rooms are awarded by priority based on where the student is in the writing process.
 When registration is open, you may apply using this form.

 Summer and Pre-Enrolled Access to Graduate Reading Rooms:

 Graduate students not enrolled in courses during the current semester, and pre-enrolled fall semester graduate students do not have ID card access to these two rooms.
 These students may check out a key card from the Library Services desk to gain access to the Graduate Reading Rooms.
 The keys are checked out on a 12 hour loan with $1/hour fines.

 Non-enrolled students needing access to Brite materials shelved in the east Graduate Reading Room may follow the procedure listed in this FAQ.